Do Go On - 536 - FedEx Flight 705

 Um, I mean, I'm already in it.

-Well, you could you just put it maybe a coat on or something?
+Could you just, if you put maybe a coat on or something?

 I've just never seen an air hostess wearing a coat.